+Information & Public Availability

+1.1 Does your organisation have organisational management documents publicly-available?

+Ethical Conduct & Human Rights

+1.2 Does your organisation have a publicly-available Policy covering Ethical Conduct & Human Rights?

+1.2.1 Does the policy cover:

+- Ethical conduct for contractors

+- Ethical conduct for recruitment

+- Respect of human rights, including for suppliers and sub-Contractors

+Legal Compliance

-Information & Public Availability 1.1 Does your company have organisational management documents publicly-available?
-Yes Ethical Conduct & Human Rights 1.2 Does your company have a publicly-available Policy covering Ethical Conduct & Human Rights?
-Yes 1.2.1 Does the policy cover: M Recruitment Contractors ✓ Suppliers and Sub-Contractors Legal Compliance 1.3 Does your company comply with all applicable legal requirements?
-Yes 1.4 Does your company require its third party contractors to comply with legal requirements, i.e. including a clause on legal compliance in the contracts?
-Yes Complaints & Grievances 1.5 Does your company have a Grievance Mechanism that is accessible to all affected parties?
-Yes 1.5.1 Is your Grievance mechanism in line with the principles of the RSPO's Complaints System?
-Yes
+1.3 Does your organisation comply with all applicable legal requirements?

+1.4 Does your organisation require its third party contractors to comply with legal requirements, i.e. including a clause on legal compliance in the contracts?
-Shared Responsibility Page 1/2

-Smallholders 1.7 Does your company support oil palm smallholders (groups)?
-Yes 1.7.1 Does your company report on the actions to support the inclusion of smallholders?
-Yes Labour & Labour Rights 1.8 Does your company have a publicly-available policy covering Labour & Labour Rights?
-Yes 1.8.1 Does the policy cover: ✓ No discrimination and equal opportunities Pay and working conditions at least at legal or industry minimum standards and are sufficient to provide decent living wages (DLW) Freedom of association and Collective bargaining Protection of children, as well as the workforce of suppliers and third-party contractors ✓ Prevention of all forms of harassment, including sexual harassment ✓ No forced or trafficked labour No forced or trafficked labour Occupational Health & Safety 1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-Yes 1.9.1 Does your company have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
-1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-Yes 1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-Yes 1.9.1 Does your company have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
-1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-Yes 1.9.1 Does your company have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
-Yes 1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-Yes 1.9.1 Does your company have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
-Yes Waste Management 1.10b Does your company have a statement of intent to reduce, recycle, reuse and disposal based on the hazardous characteristics?
-1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-Yes 1.9.1 Does your company have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
-Yes Waste Management 1.10b Does your company have a statement of intent to reduce, recycle, reuse and disposal based on the hazardous 1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-Yes 1.9.1 Does your company have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
-Yes Waste Management 1.10b Does your company have a statement of intent to reduce, recycle, reuse and disposal based on the hazardous characteristics?
-1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?
-Yes 1.9.1 Does your company have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
-Yes Waste Management 1.10b Does your company have a statement of intent to reduce, recycle, reuse and disposal based on the hazardous characteristics?
-Yes

-Shared Responsibility Page 2/2
+Complaints & Grievances

+1.5 Does your organisation have a Grievance Mechanism that is accessible to all affected parties?

+1.5.1 Is your Grievance mechanism in line with the principles of the RSPO's Complaints System?

+Smallholders

+1.7 Does your organisation support oil palm smallholders (groups)?

+1.7.1 Does your organisation report on the actions to support the inclusion of smallholders?

+Labour & Labour Rights

+1.8 Does your organisation have a publicly-available policy covering Labour & Labour Rights?

+1.8.1 Does the policy cover:

+No discrimination and equal opportunities

+- Y Pay and working conditions at least at legal or industry minimum standards and are sufficient to provide decent living wages (DLW) - Freedom of association and Collective bargaining - Protection of children, as well as the workforce of suppliers and third-party contractors - Prevention of all forms of harassment, including sexual harassment - ✓ No forced or trafficked labour

+Occupational Health & Safety

+1.9 Does your organisation have a publicly-available Policy covering Occupational Health & Safety?

+1.9.1 Does your organisation have a Standard Operating Procedure (SOP) for Occupational Health & Safety?

+Waste Management

+1.10b Does your organisation have a statement of intent to reduce, recycle, reuse and disposal based on the hazardous characteristics?

+Climate Change & Greenhouse Gas (GHG)

+1.13 Does your organisation have a publicly-available policy covering Climate Change & Greenhouse Gas (GHG) including identification and assessment of GHG emissions and implementation of a plan to reduce or minimise them?

+No

+Challenges and Support

+1.1 What significant obstacles or challenges has your company encountered in the promotion of certified sustainable palm oil (CSPO)?
+What efforts has your company taken to address these obstacles or challenges?

+- Awareness of RSPO in the market

+- Difficulties in the certification process

+- Certification of smallholders

+- Competition with non-RSPO members

+- High costs in achieving or adhering to certification

+- Human rights issues

+- Insufficient demand for RSPO-certified palm oil

+- Low usage of palm oil

+- Reputation of palm oil in the market

+- Reputation of RSPO in the market

+- Supply issues

+- Traceability issues

+- No challenges faced

+- ✓ Others